tonyaajjackson/discobot/README.md

 1. Rename `/template_config.json` to `/config.json`

+    `mv ./cache/template_config.json ./cache/config.json`

+1. Rename `/template_secrets.json` to `/secrets.json`

+    `mv ./cache/template_secrets.json ./cache/secrets.json`

 ### Discord

 1. Create a Discord bot and connect it to your server by following Discord's tutorial [here](https://discordpy.readthedocs.io/en/latest/discord.html).
 Make sure the following settings are set:
     * Public bot = false
     * Requires OAUTH2 GRANT = false

-1. Copy the bot token into the discord `token` field in `config.json`.
+1. Copy the bot token into the discord `token` field in `secrets.json`.

 1. Enable Discord developer mode by following the tutorial [here](https://discordia.me/en/developer-mode).

-1. In discord, right click the channel you want to monitor and select "Copy ID", then paste the channel id into the discord `channel_id` field in `config.json` (without quotes)
+1. In Discord, right click the channel you want to monitor and select "Copy ID", then paste the channel id into the discord `monitoring_channel_ids` field in `config.json`.
+Repeat for each channel you wish to monitor for song links.
+For example:

+    ```
+    "monitoring_channel_ids": [
+        12345,
+        23456
+    ]
+    ```

+1. In Discord, right click the channel you want send notifications to and select "Copy ID", then paste the channel id into the discord `notify_channel_id` field in `config.json`.

 1. Add the bot to your discord server by following the tutorial [here](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot).
 The bot requires these permissions:
     * Send Messages